shuguang-52/shuguang-52.github.io/_pages/home.md

   <li>Classification: Hyperspectral Image Classification, 3D Point Cloud Classification (Master's degree)</li>
 </ol>

-Currently, I base my research topics on emerging abilities in foundation models such as LVLV for Occluded ReID and LLM for VIS.
+Currently, I base my research topics on emerging abilities in foundation models such as LVLM for Occluded ReID and LLM for VIS.
 I am always grateful to those more senior who have a deep understanding of these topics for their advice.
 Besides, I am always willing to collaborate with people interested in relevant issues and provide corresponding guidance to younger students (undergrad or master).